Is your business healthy and safe?

 For questions, employers may call the EDD Taxpayer Assistance Center: Toll-free from the U.S. or Canada: 1-888-745-3886 or Hearing impaired (TTY): 1-800-547-9565.

-- San Diego Regional Economic Development Council’s Resources for Companies – Includes Reopening Reference Guides, COVID-19 resources for companies, financial resources, and hiring resources
+- San Diego Regional Economic Development Council’s Resources for Companies – Includes Reopening Reference Guides, financial resources, and hiring resources

 - San Diego Region: COVID-19 Business Resource Guide – Collection of local, state and federal financial resources for businesses affected by COVID-19, including resources for companies looking to pivot manufacturing operations.